eggheadio-projects/build-a-blog-with-react-and-markdown-using-gatsby-notes/01-gatsby-install-the-latest-version-of-gatsby.md

 ## Course repo

+## Important ⚠️
-An alternative, and recommended way to successfully follow the course is to `git clone` the course repo:
+> An alternative, and recommended way to successfully follow the course is to `git clone` the course repo:

 ```bash
 git clone git@github.com:eggheadio-projects/build-a-blog-with-react-and-markdown-using-gatsby-code.git